Lausanne cohort 65+ (Lc65+) study

 The Lc65+ study was launched in 2004 by Prof. Brigitte Santos-Eggimann within the Institute of Social and Preventive Medicine (IUMSP) of the Lausanne University Hospital (CHUV).
 When the Center for Primary Care and Public Health (Unisanté) was created on 1st January 2019, the Lc65+ study was integrated into this new institution.

-The cohort is based on a representative sample of residents of the city of Lausanne (canton Vaud, Switzerland, 120’000 inhabitants) born before, during, and after World War II.
+The cohort is based on a representative sample of residents of the city of Lausanne (canton Vaud, Switzerland, 120’000 inhabitants) born before, during, at the end of World War II, and in the middle of the baby-boom generation.

 In the long term, this public health project aims to improve the quality of life of older persons by early prevention of frailty and its adverse consequences.